Actinium-project/acmcore-wallet/README.md

 A simple Command Line Interface Wallet using [AcmCore Wallet Service] (https://github.com/Actinium-project/acmcore-wallet-service) and its *official* client lib, acmcore-wallet-client] (https://github.com/Actinium-project/acmcore-wallet-client)

-This can be used to operate Bitcoin and Bitcoin Cash wallets.
+This can be used to operate Actinium and Bitcoin Cash wallets.

 # Quick Guide